 Lord Mayor of Dublin Emma Blain with Artist in Residence Orlagh Meegan-Gallagher at the Threads of Time artwork launch

-We ran 569 cultural events, involving 23,327 audience members.
+We ran 569 cultural workshops, talks or events, involving 23,327 audience members.

 A Community Group on a tour of 14 Henrietta Street